wingify/wingify.github.io/_posts/2017-05-01-wingify-hackathon-sum-it-up.markdown

 The idea was not just to build, but also to learn something new because that's the whole purpose of attending a hackathon, right?
 Since I had never built a Chrome extension before, I started reading about how to build an extension and took some guidance from our in-house [frontend God, a.k.a chinchang](https://twitter.com/chinchang457) 😛 .
 I devoted some good chunk of time to decide my strategy for building the product.

-So, after spending an entire night on coke and pizzas, I was able to build a beautiful extension which was working, and solving, at least, my problem of highlighting parts of articles that I liked on the web.
+So, after spending an entire night on coke and pizzas, I was able to build a beautiful extension which was working, and solving, at least my problem of highlighting parts of articles that I liked on the web.
 I really hope it helps a lot of people (read: readers) as well.

 [Download](http://rachitgulati.com/sum-it-up/) this awesome application now 🤘 .